NSLS-II/project-management/documents/JupyterHub.md

 general) that allocates 16 GB of RAM is killed.
 In the short term this is sufficient.
 In the longer term, once NSLS-II has its own Hub, we could consider Docker or even Kubernetes for resource limiting.
-Another possiblity is "systemd spawner" but its resoruce limiting is known to be quirky.
+Another possiblity is "systemd spawner" but its resource limiting is known to be quirky.
 (See [this talk](https://research.cs.wisc.edu/htcondor/HTCondorWeek2017/presentations/WedDownes_cgroups.pdf).)

 ## Data Access